 - Preheat oven to 450 degrees.

-- Mix dry ingredients.
-Cut butter into thin slices and then cut it into the flour until pieces of butter are small.
+- Combine flour, baking powder and baking soda in a large mixing bowl.
+Cut butter into thin slices and then cut it into the flour until pieces of butter are small.3 cups unbleached organic all-purpose flour, 1 tablespoon baking powder, ½ teaspoon baking soda, ½ cup salted butter

 - Add in the buttermilk slowly and incorporate with flour mixture.
-Don’t overmix.
+Don’t over mix.1 ¼ cups buttermilk

 - Sprinkle a small amount of flour on work surface and place dough on top of it.
 Press down to make flat and then add the ham and cheddar cheese to the top.
-Knead dough a few times to incorporate the ham and cheese.
+Knead dough a few times to incorporate the ham and cheese.½ cup chopped ham, 1 cup shredded cheddar cheese

 - Press or roll out into ½ inch thickness.
 Use a biscuit cutter or highball glass to cut out biscuits.